-- However, the tool we’ve initially recommended (SearchWithMyBrowser) contains a vulnerability that could be exploited by malware.
-We recommend switching to an alternative tool called EdgeDeflector (see below).
+- In addition to the tool we initially recommended (SearchWithMyBrowser), we’ve added an alternative tool called EdgeDeflector (see below).

 - Also, the previously recommended Chrome extension to redirect Bing to Google search has been pulled from the Chrome web store.
 Please use Chrometana instead (see below).

 Previous Windows versions contained a search bar in the Start Menu.
 Whenever you hit the Windows key, which still opens the Start Menu, the cursor would home in the text field, allowing you to search your computer.
 In Windows 10, the search bar moved from the Start Menu to the Taskbar, though it can be hidden or minimized to the circular Cortana icon.
 Right-click the Taskbar and select Cortana to expand your options.